Skip to content

 }

-Witness get pending - GET /did/webvh/pending
+Witness get pending registrations - GET /did/webvh/witness/registrations

 {